-The following dialog box appears when you click OK from the Create/Edit Grid dialog box when entering grid mode from a non-Agilent image file (see "Starting Grid Mode for a non-Agilent Image" on page 139).
-It also appears when you Refit a grid (see "Refitting a Grid" on page 174).
+The following dialog box appears when you click OK from the Create/Edit Grid dialog box when entering grid mode from a non-Agilent image file (see "Starting grid mode for a non-Agilent image" on page 118), or when you Refit a grid (see "Refitting a grid" on page 153).

-Figure 37 Geometry Information dialog box
+Figure 33 Geometry Information dialog box

-Main grid/Array geometry For the main grid, enter dimensions in the form of number of columns and rows.
-Or, enter the distance between subgrids in pixels for both columns and rows.
+Main grid/Array geometry For the main grid, enter dimensions in the form of number of columns and rows, or enter the distance between subgrids in pixels for both columns and rows.